It’s time to stop blasting music through your earbuds. Yes, even that song that gets you totally pumped when you run at the gym.

 Many shots recommended by your child’s doctor prevent illnesses like measles, chickenpox, and mumps, which can cause hearing loss.

 Turn off your TV when you’re not watching.
 The same goes for the radio and computer.
 Live in a loud area?
 Close the doors and windows to muffle outside noise pollution.
 Make good use of sound wave absorbers, too.
 Think: soft furniture such as carpets, sofas, cushions, and curtains.
 “Silence is golden for your hearing,” said Ganjian.

 Be safe during sports

 “Wear protective headgear while exercising, such as when biking, playing hockey or football, or skateboarding,” said Ganjian.
 A fall or intense blow to the side of your head can be enough to puncture your eardrum.

 Give up the cotton swabs

-Jam a Q-tip into your or your child’s ear and you could accidentally injure the eardrum.
+Jam a into your or your child’s ear and you could accidentally injure the eardrum.
 You don’t need to clean out earwax.
 Your ears are actually self-cleaning.
 If you think your child has an excessive amount, talk to your family doctor.